DaveStrickland/AstroPhotography/doc/fits_metadata.md

   set of metadata
 - the metadata informs each stage of processing and is amended or added to by each stage
-- in most cases missing metadata will cause processing to fail, or work less well.
+- in most cases missing required metadata will cause processing to fail, or work less well
+- there is a limited set of optional metadata, that can be used if present but is not critical
+- any metadata already
+  present that is not part of the required or optional metadata will be propagated downstream, but is not used.

 The purpose of the `ApAddMetadata` class (`ap_add_metadata` command line script) is to add to or update the metadata to the standard expected by